sainibhanu/fighting-ninja/README.md

 ﻿# fighting-ninja
 This is a simple Dual Player Fighting Game.
 Create with the help of javascript and HTML Canvas.
 My first Github Repository.
 I hope you enjoy the game.

-**player one move**
+**player one move** ->
-press D- move right
+press D- move right,
-press A - move left
+press A - move left,
-press w - jump
+press w - jump,
-space bar - attack with a sword
+space bar - attack with a sword,

-**player two move**
+**player two move** ->
-press up key- jump
+press up key- jump,
-press down key - attack with a sword press back arrow - move left space forward arrow - move right
+press down key - attack with a sword, press back arrow - move left, space forward arrow - move right,

 this is a simple project
 keep enjoying,